 Reflexivity asks us to explore the ways in which a researcher’s involvement with a particular study influences, acts upon and informs such research.
 The goal is to minimize the power structure and allow people, our participants, to inform and guide the researcher according to what matters most to them, be it spoken or unspoken.
 In other words, we are not moderating, we are learning and exploring.

 Ethnography’s strength comes from the ability to work fluidly with participants as opposed to moderating a setting or social interaction.
 The researcher who refers to him or herself as a moderator of ethnography, through his or her choice of words, is indicating how they will do fieldwork, how they will interpret findings and how they subconsciously see their role in the field.
 Again, moderation is a terrific tool but it is not ethnographic.
+Nor is ethnography the same as moderation — they both have things to contribute, but they are not methodological equivalents.
 If you’re going to hire an ethnographer it isn’t enough to ask what markets they will work in or how big the sample population will be.
 If you’re intending to conduct it yourself, it isn’t enough to have people who are comfortable with conducting interviews.
 Ask the questions: “What do you call yourself and what’s your job when interacting with people.”
 Then get them to articulate not only their methods, but the rationale behind them.
 Be specific.
 It’s your money.
 Be sure you are paying for what you have commissioned.